NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 *   Find all files in breast, breast and lung and cancer:

 ```
-cases.project.primary_site in [Brain, Breast,Lung]
+cases.project.primary_site IN [Brain, Breast,Lung]
 ```

 *   Find all files tagged with exon or junction or hg19:

 ```
-files.tags in [exon, junction, hg19]
+files.data_type IN ["Aligned reads", "Unaligned reads"]
 ```

-### "not in" Operator
+### "EXCLUDE" Operator

-The " `NOT IN` " operator is used to search for files where the value of the specified field is not one of multiple specified values.
+The " `EXCLUDE` " operator is used to search for files where the value of the specified field is not one of multiple specified values.

-Using "`NOT IN`" is equivalent to using multiple  `NOT_EQUALS (!=)`  statements, but is shorter and more convenient.
-That is, typing `project NOT IN [ProjectA, ProjectB, ProjectC] `is the same as typing `project != "ProjectA" OR project ! = "ProjectB" OR project ! = "ProjectC"`.`
+Using "`EXCLUDE`" is equivalent to using multiple  `NOT_EQUALS (!=)` statements, but is shorter and more convenient.
+That is, typing `project EXCLUDE [ProjectA, ProjectB, ProjectC] `is the same as typing `project != "ProjectA" OR project ! = "ProjectB" OR project ! = "ProjectC"`.`

-The "`NOT IN`" operator will not match a field that has no value (i.e. a field that is empty).
-For example, `experimental strategy not in ["WGS","WXS"]` will only match files that have an experimental strategy **and** the experimental strategy is not "WGS" or "WXS".
-To find files with an experimental strategy different from than "WGS" or "WXS" **or is not assigned**, you would need to type: files.experimental_strategy in ["WXS","WGS"] or files.experimental_strategy is missing.
+The "`EXCLUDE`" operator will not match a field that has no value (i.e. a field that is empty).
+For example, `experimental strategy EXCLUDE ["WGS","WXS"]` will only match files that have an experimental strategy **and** the experimental strategy is not "WGS" or "WXS".
+To find files with an experimental strategy different from than "WGS" or "WXS" **or is not assigned**, you would need to type: files.experimental_strategy in ["WXS","WGS"] or files.experimental\_strategy is missing.

 Examples:

 *   Find all issues where experimental strategy is not WXS, WGS, Genotyping array:

 ```
-files.experimental_strategy not in ["WXS","WGS", "Genotyping array"]
+files.experimental_strategy EXCLUDE [WXS, WGS, "Genotyping array"]
 ```

-### "is missing" Operator
+### "IS MISSING" Operator

-The "`IS`" operator can only be used with missing.
+The "`IS`" operator can only be used with "`MISSING`".
 That is, it is used to search for files where the specified field has no value.

 Examples:

 *   Find all cases where gender is missing:

 ```
-cases.clinical.gender is missing
+cases.demographic.gender is MISSING
 ```

-### "is not missing" Operator
+### "NOT MISSING" Operator

-The " `IS NOT` " operator can only be used with missing.
+The " `NOT` " operator can only be used with "`MISSING`".
 That is, it is used to search for files where the specified field has a value.

 Examples:

 *   Find all cases where race is not missing:

 ```
-cases.clinical.race is not missing
+cases.demographic.race NOT MISSING
 ```

 ## Special Cases